RasaHQ/rasa/docs/pipeline.rst

         }

 :Description:
     To use this component you need to run a duckling server.
-Easiest is to spin up a docker container using ``docker run -p 8000:8000 rasa/duckling``.
+The easiest option is to spin up a docker container using ``docker run -p 8000:8000 rasa/duckling``.

     Alternatively, you can install duckling directly on your `machine and start the server <https://github.com/facebook/duckling#quickstart>`_.